-The cells used in the state coverage adjustment are defined by race category (Black alone, non-Black alone), age, and sex.
+The cells used in the state coverage adjustment are defined by race category (Black alone, not Black alone), age, and sex.
 The adjustment is performed either for each month-in-sample pair or for all eight month-in-sample groups combined.
-The actual cells used vary by state/District of Columbia and race category.
+The actual cells used vary by state and race category.